What is the safest no-plugin method?

 Sources and contextual notes

-- WordPress child themes: Official WordPress Theme Handbook page used for the child-theme safety recommendation.
+- WordPress child themes: Official Theme Handbook guidance used for update-safe customization and child-theme functions.php behavior.